tango-controls/fandango/doc/recipes/CreateNewTangoHost.rst

  fn.tango.add_new_device('Starter/'+myhost,'Starter','tango/admin/'+myhost)

+You may need to setup the path to device servers executables:

+ fn.tango.put_device_property('tango/admin/'+myhost,'StartDsPath',['/opt/bin'])

 Before starting your servers, launch Starter (manually) in the host ...

 Create the servers to be run in this host::